zydou/arti/web/docs/integrating-arti/custom-wrappers/android.md

 ## Configuring a Rust project

-To create a new project in the directory you're in.
-You can do:
+To create a new project in the directory you're in, run the command:

 ```sh
 $ cargo init <project-name> --lib
 ```

-You'll then need to add some content to the `Cargo.toml`.
+Now, add some content to the `Cargo.toml`.

-First add the subcrates of arti you want to use to the `[dependencies]` section.
-You'll have to add `features=["static"]` to crates that support this feature (at the moment tor-rtcompat, tor-dirmgr and arti-client): otherwise they will fail either to compile or to run.
+To set up the `Cargo.toml` add the subcrates of arti you want to use to the `[dependencies]` section.
+You will have to add `features=["static"]` to crates that support this feature (at the moment `tor-rtcompat`, `tor-dirmgr` and `arti-client`).
+Otherwise they will fail either to compile or to run.

 You'll also need to add `jni`, to allow Rust and the Java in your app to work together.